FelipeOFF/coding-interview-frontend/README.md

-# 🚀 Bienvenido al coding-interview-frontend
+# 🚀 Welcome to coding-interview-frontend

-Este projeto é uma aplicação Flutter desenvolvida como parte de um processo de entrevista técnica da El Dorado.
-A aplicação demonstra boas práticas de desenvolvimento mobile utilizando Clean Architecture e testes unitários.
+This project is a Flutter application developed as part of a technical interview process for El Dorado.
+The application demonstrates mobile development best practices using Clean Architecture and unit testing.

 ---

 ## ✨ Features

-- 🏗️ **Clean Architecture**: Estrutura organizada em camadas para melhor manutenibilidade
+- 🏗️ **Clean Architecture**: Organized layer structure for better maintainability
-- 🧪 **Testes Unitários**: Cobertura de testes para garantir qualidade do código
+- 🧪 **Unit Testing**: Test coverage to ensure code quality
-- 📱 **Interface Responsiva**: Design adaptável para diferentes tamanhos de tela
+- 📱 **Responsive Interface**: Adaptive design for different screen sizes
-- 🔄 **Gerenciamento de Estado**: Implementação eficiente de gerenciamento de estado
+- 🔄 **State Management**: Efficient state management implementation
-- 🌐 **Integração com APIs**: Comunicação com serviços web
+- 🌐 **API Integration**: Communication with web services

-## 📋 Versões do Projeto
+## 📋 Project Versions

 - 🎯 **Flutter**: 3.32.8
 - 🎨 **Dart**: 3.8.1